Transfer Existing LEI

 Routine LEI renewal and information verification

 An LEI is subject to annual renewal with NordLEI to guarantee the data's validity.
-This critical process involves re-verifying the entity's details and settling the renewal fee.
-Neglecting the renewal process may lead to the LEI being classified as 'lapsed', potentially impeding the entity's financial activities.
+This critical process involves re-verifying the Legal Entity details and settling the renewal fee.
+Neglecting the renewal process may lead to the LEI being classified as 'lapsed', potentially impacting the Legal Entities financial activities.

 LEI record amendments

-Should any alterations occur in the entity's legal status or other significant details, NordLEI requires prompt notification to update the LEI records accordingly.
+Should any alterations occur in the entities legal status or other significant detailsdetails (name change, address changes etc).
+NordLEI requires prompt notification to update the LEI records accordingly.
 NordLEI emphasizes the importance of maintaining precise and current LEI information to uphold the Global LEI System's integrity and effectiveness.
-All alterations are cost-free.
+All alterations are cost-free and can be done via our Challenge function or emailing our Customer Support team.

 Composition and information of LEI codes